 House Finches, Morning Doves, Northern Mockingbirds, White Ibises, a Carolina Wren, and a male Northern Cardinal were all spotted in the past few days here on my street or in my yard.
 A neighbor has a very popular bird feeder that is patronized by many of the birds I saw this week!

 The White Ibis flock casually strolls the neighborhood’s streets in search of tasty bites of worms, insects and the like.
 The Ibises are not here every day but do come by several times a month.
 One of the ibises sure had a vividly red face, legs and feet, didn’t it?
 We delight in seeing them!
 Please click on the thumbnail image to see the slightly larger version of the picture.
 As ever, enjoy!

 Northern Cardinal male

-Just a collection of photographs of birds I took in my yard on Feb.
-8, 2013, and again on Feb.
-9, 2013.
+I took these photographs in my yard on November 19, 2012.
 Please click on the thumbnail image to see the larger picture.
 Enjoy!

 Male Northern Cardinal